 The timing diagram above has the start sequence shown in the dotted box to the left.
 Here if you notice the data line SDA is having a High to Low transition when the clock line SCL is HIGH.
-Under normal circumstances this does not happen as you can see in the subsequent clock pulses the data line is stable in one state, either HIGH or LOW when the clock line is HIGH.
+Under normal circumstances this does not happen as you can see in the subsequent clock pulses that the data line is stable in one state, either HIGH or LOW when the clock line is HIGH.
 Similarly to the right most side of the diagram you will find another dotted box with the stop sequence (see the one with the solid line inside the box).
 The data line experiences a LOW to HIGH transition when the clock line is HIGH.

 The I2C protocol is quiet easy to understand.
 The working of the protocol is illustrated in the following content,

-The rule of the thumb is that every time the slave devices experiences Start sequence it expects a 7-bit slave address along with a read/write specifier in the MSB (0 – for write and 1 - read).
-If the specifier is set to write then the next data written will be the address to the register to which the consecutive data is to be written the device automatically increments the register pointer after a success full write.
+The rule of thumb is that every time the slave devices experiences Start sequence it expects a 7-bit slave address along with a read/write specifier in the MSB (0 - for write and 1 - read).
+If the specifier is set to write then the next data written will be the address to the register to which the consecutive data is to be written.
+The device automatically increments the register pointer after a success full write.
 On the other hand if the specifier is set to read then the incoming data from the bus will return the value of the register to which the stack pointer was last pointing to and the consecutive registers following it.